-This Simple Worksheet Will Help You Save Money on Groceries — Every Time
+This Simple Grocery Price Comparison Spreadsheet Will Help You Save on Food — Every Time

 You probably already know food is one of the biggest expenses in your budget…

 … and one of the most non-negotiable.
 You’ve gotta eat.

-But you probably also know there are myriad ways to save big on groceries, so long as you take the time to plan and strategize your shopping trips.
+But you probably also know there are myriad ways to save money on groceries, so long as you take the time to plan and strategize your shopping trips.

 But luckily, there’s a way around that cost, too.
 It just takes a little investigative footwork.